spaulz/LendingClubCaseStudy/README.md

   The credit loss is the amount of money lost by the lender when the borrower refuses to pay or runs away with the money owed.
 In other words, borrowers who default cause the largest amount of loss to the lenders.
   In this case, the customers labelled as 'charged-off' are the 'defaulters'.
 - If one is able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.
-- The dataset contains the complete loan data for all loans issued through the time period 2007 t0 2011.
+- The dataset contains the complete loan data for all loans issued through the time period 2007 to 2011.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->